 Select one of the links below to jump to a query:

-These instructions apply to Windows 10, 8, 7, Vista and XP.
+These instructions apply to Windows 10, 8, and 7.
 Example screenshots have been taken using Windows 10.

 Note for Windows 10: Simply click the Search icon (magnifying glass) in the bottom left-hand corner of the screen and search for "Control Panel".
 It will appear at the top of the search results as the best match.

 Note for Windows 8: Simply begin typing “Control panel” while viewing the Start screen.
 Click Control Panel in the search results to open it.